Queen Latifah

 Latifah starred as Khadijah James on the Fox sitcom Living Single from 1993 to 1998 and landed a leading role in the action film Set It Off (1996).
 She created the daytime talk show The Queen Latifah Show, which ran from 1999 to 2001, and again from 2013 to 2015, in syndication.
 Her portrayal of Matron "Mama" Morton in the musical film Chicago (2002) received a nomination for the Academy Award for Best Supporting Actress.
 She has also starred or co-starred in the films Bringing Down the House (2003), Taxi (2004), Barbershop 2: Back in Business (2005), Beauty Shop (2005), Last Holiday (2006), Hairspray (2007), Joyful Noise (2012), 22 Jump Street (2014), and Girls Trip (2017); and provided voice work in the Ice Age film series.

 Latifah received critical acclaim for her portrayal of blues singer Bessie Smith in the HBO film Bessie (2015), which she co-produced, winning the Primetime Emmy Award for Outstanding Television Movie.
 From 2016 to 2019, she starred as Carlotta Brown in the musical drama series Star.
 In 2020, she portrayed Hattie McDaniel in the miniseries Hollywood.
-Since 2021, she has held the lead role on CBS's revival of the action drama The Equalizer.
+She portrayed the lead role on CBS's revival of the action drama The Equalizer, which aired five seasons from 2021 through 2025.

 Biography from the Wikipedia article Queen Latifah.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.